isc-projects/stork/doc/man/stork-db-migrate.8.rst

 Description
 ~~~~~~~~~~~

-The ``stork-db-migrate`` is an optional tool that assists the database schema migrations.
+The ``stork-db-migrate`` tool is an option to assist with database schema migrations.
-Usually, there is no need to use this tool, as Stork server always runs the migration scripts on startup.
+Usually, there is no need to use this tool, as the Stork server always runs the migration scripts on startup.
 However, it may be useful for debugging and manual migrations.

 Arguments
 ~~~~~~~~~

-The Stork DB migration tools takes the following commands:
+``stork-db-migrate`` takes the following commands:

 Available commands:

-  ``down``         Revert last migration (or use -t to migrate to specific version)
+  ``down``         Revert last migration (or use -t to migrate to a specific version)

   ``init``         Create schema versioning table in the database